Please read the FAQs below to find answers to questions you may have. If you can't find the answer you're looking for, please contact us.

 *Please allow up to 5 business days for delivery within New Zealand.

-How do I choose the right breast shell size?A breast shell that does not fit correctly prevents efficient pumping, can cause pain and give rise to sore nipples.
-Making the right choice of breast shell is important, and the breast shell is correct if:
+How do I choose the right breast shell size?A breast shell that does not fit correctly prevents efficient pumping and can cause painful and damaged nipples.

 the milk flows and the breast feels soft everywhere after pumping.

 What do I do if there is low or no suction on the electric breast pump?

 A series of troubleshooting checks are the best way to determine if there is a problem:1.
 Is the tube connector closed off if you are single pumping?

 2. Is the membrane under the pumpset lid going up and down and not caught in the lid?

 3. Is the pumpset lid fitted correctly and not loose?